pvlib/pvanalytics/docs/api.rst

    quality.irradiance.clearsky_limits

 You may want to identify entire days that have unrealistically high or low irradiance.
-The following function examines summed daily irradiance, validating that it is within a reasonable range of the summed clearsky irradiance for the same day.
+The following function examines daily insolation, validating that it is within a reasonable range of the expected clearsky insolation for the same day.

 .. autosummary::
    :toctree: generated/

-   quality.irradiance.daily_limits
+   quality.irradiance.daily_insolation_limits

 Gaps
 ----